 Speaking to The Huffington Post, del Toro let us in on his idea to have Charlie Kaufman adapt the Vonnegut’s tome — the sort of idea for which the word “interesting” is bound to arise.
 Although that’s just how the director sums it up, as much couldn’t happen, since a financially-viable project, like Pacific Rim, had to get going.
 Slaughterhouse-Five was not that — needless to say, their film would require a lot to earn money at the box office — and had to be slowed down in the meantime.

 Not that we know a good deal about their approach.
 All del Toro could really say is that his film would differ from George Roy Hill‘s adaptation — something he characterized as being “about flashbacks and flash-forwards” — by following the book’s lede and getting itself “detached from time.”
-By using a saying from the book’s fictional alien race (The Tralfamadorians) as a model — i.e., “Like we can see a mountain range.
+With the use of a saying from the book’s fictional alien race (The Tralfamadorians) as a model — i.e., “Like we can see a mountain range.
 We can see the alive, we can see the dead, we can see ourselves at age five and we can see ourselves ancient.
-It makes no difference.” — one can tell they had something out-there (or “very experimental”) in mind.
+It makes no difference.” — one can tell something out there (or “very experimental”) was in mind.